g-k/green-ribbon-and-wissahickon-trails/readme.md

 Oct.
 6 2016

 Sunrise at 7:02 AM and Sunset 6:36 at PM left almost 12 hours of daylight.
+There are also a bunch of train and bus stations nearby to bail out or for a shorter walk.

 Took the Lansdale/Doylestown Line to the North Wales stop (conductor prevented me from getting off at North Hills).
 Arrived at 8:35.